 What is fear?
 Fear is an emotion that develops out of uncertainty.
 And uncertainty itself is, basically, the perceived inability to control.
 Put this way it appears very simple — fear is not real, fear is just a perception.
 If only we could convince ourselves of that!
 Who knows?... maybe we'll manage it one day.

 The first step in overcoming fear is acknowledging that it is causing a problem..
 Too many people deny the problem exists — they procrastinate, make excuses and convince themselves that the choices they make are for preference, not avoidance.
 You know the kind of thing... putting off the visit to the dentist for example, it's inconvenient just now — of course you're not afraid!
 Getting someone else to run into the store while you drive around the block because that way there's no need to find a parking space — of course you're not afraid to go into the store!
 And, of course, you much prefer to stay home and watch television than waste time at a party.
 Then there are the people who admit to being a little stressed out — a bit nervous perhaps...
 And they have their ways of dealing with it, too.
 But a couple of drinks is never going to provide control however much you kid yourself.
 Neither will illegal drugs.
 These are the "solutions" which aggravate the fear-prone condition and place you squarely in the fast lane to becoming a complete basket case.

-Acknowledgement of fear puts you into position to gain control.
+Acknowledgment of fear puts you in a position to gain control.
 You are ready to turn the fear into a positive and constructive force by counteracting it with action.
-Robert Louis Stevenson said, "You cannot run away from weakness; you must sometime fight it out or perish; and if that be so, why not now and where you stand?"
+Robert Louis Stevenson said, "You cannot run away from weakness; you must some time fight it out or perish; and if that be so, why not now and where you stand?"
 Who wants to perish?
-Let's get on and fight it.
+Let's get on and fight it."

 It can be done.